 I'd like to thank the Hall of Fame for inviting us, and for not writing me, Gary and Nigel out of rock 'n' roll history.
 This is like one of the greatest gigs you could do as a musician. ...
 Actually, one thing that would make it better would be if we could actually perform for you tonight, but for some reason, some of us are not allowed to do that.
 I don't know what we could do about that.
 I'd like to play.

-When they got nominated, English punk pioneers The Sex Pistols made it crystal clear they weren't interested.
-So, they penned a typo-riddled open letter that resounded with anti-industry, anti-capitalist, f*ck you sentiment:
+When they got nominated for the Hall of Fame, infamous English punk pioneers The Sex Pistols made it crystal clear they weren't interested.
+So, they penned an open letter that resounded with anti-industry, anti-capitalist, f*ck you sentiment:

-Cleveland, Ohio was far from Paradise City when Guns N’ Roses got inducted into the Rock Hall.
+Cleveland was far from Paradise City when Guns N’ Roses got inducted into the Hall of Fame in 2012.
 Frontman Axl Rose, who hadn't played with original guitarist Slash since 1996 and co-founding bassist Duff McKagan since 1997, declined the invitation and sent a letter to the Los Angeles Times, which read in part:

 I strongly request that I not be inducted in absentia and please know that no one is authorized nor may anyone be permitted to accept any induction for me or speak on my behalf.
 Neither former members, label representatives nor the Rock And Roll Hall Of Fame should imply whether directly, indirectly or by omission that I am included in any purported induction of “Guns N’ Roses.”